alabsi91/react-js-pager/readme.md

   - The (`height` / `width`) of Pager wrapper element does not match the viewed page, it will match the highest/widest page you have.
   - Even if you specify the pager (`height` / `width`) style to be shorter than the highest/widest page, a scrollbar will show up.
-  - If necessary, you can workaround this by setting pages (`height` / `width`) programmatically with `overflow: 'hidden'` every time the page changes.
+  - If necessary, you can workaround this by setting [adjustPagesSizes](#adjustpagessizes--boolean-optional) prop to `true`.

 ![](https://github.com/alabsi91/react-js-pager/blob/43b5a1d17b14a8c9d02e7749f08d9d51724f7bdd/limitation.png)